Last Updated on: December 21, 2025

 - Set App Limits: Use built-in phone features to cap social media use to 30 minutes daily, cutting mindless scrolling.

+A review of studies confirms that structured Pomodoro intervals can lower fatigue by about 20%, improve focus by 15-25%, and enhance motivation—pairing it with digital tools can further boost engagement, helping you sustain attention without overwhelm (BMC Med Educ, 2025).
 Consistent digital distraction management transforms your relationship with technology, helping you build habits that enhance mental clarity and workflow efficiency.

 Pin this article for later: